 The City of Moore's 5-Year Consolidated Plan recognized that the City's CDBG allocation is inadequate to address housing needs directly, but instead rely upon public service agencies to provide needed housing services.
-For the 2019 Entitlement program year, the Central Oklahoma Community Action Agency provided utility and rental assistance.
+The Salvation Army and the Central Oklahoma Community Action Agency provided utility and rental assistance using 2021 CDBG and CDBG-CV funding.
 This service helped prevent homelessness for the families who were assisted.
+Food and Shelter continued serving the homeless and at risk homeless families through hotel/motel vouchers and a rapid re-housing program.
+With the City's CDBG-Disaster Recovery funds, the city has subsidized a mixed-used, mixed-income multi-family development.
+Out of